Welcome to my website! I am an associate professor of economics CSULB. I received

 diffusion patterns as a result of this regulation and am currently looking at

 retirements of older, coal-fired power plants.
-I am also involved in a multidisciplinary
+I am also investigating the current

-techniques that will support these results.
-Refer to my CV for a list of other current
+determine graduate student success.
+Refer to my CV for a list of other current research